The Countdown to the 2020 KS2 SATs Has Begun…

 1. You have time

-The Year 6 2019 test papers are in, yes…2019.
+The Year 6 2020 test papers are in, yes…2020.
 However, that doesn’t mean you can be complacent.
-Conduct a baseline tests as soon as possible.
+Conduct a baseline test as soon as possible.
 This will give you an initial snapshot of areas for intervention.
 You can use the government 2018 KS2 SATs test papers from this year. https://www.gov.uk/government/publications/key-stage-2-tests-2018-mathematics-test-materials or if you’d like a baseline but with instant marking… get in touch!

 Also remember, you are not an island.
 Collaborate with your colleagues and ask questions, request progress data and get advice on what were the intervention areas.